 Together as a new corporation, Covenant HealthCare has the ability to offer the communities served a broader spectrum of services.
 Covenant HealthCare can provide complete obstetric and neonatal care, pediatric and pediatric intensive care services right on through the widest range of adult and adult critical care services including cardiac and cancer care programs.

 Based upon the number of admissions, Covenant HealthCare is the sixth largest medical facility in Michigan.
-Covenant HealthCare is Saginaw County's largest employer with 4,000 employees and has more than 700 volunteers who provide approximately 97,000 hours of service per year.
+Covenant HealthCare is one of Saginaw County's largest employers with 4,400 employees and has more than 380 volunteers who provide approximately 58,000 hours of service per year.

 Saginaw General Hospital